wmeints/effective-llm-applications/manuscript/10-intelligent-request-routing-workflows.md

 ## Why use intelligent routing in a workflow

 While most LLM-based workflows will focus on using prompts to process content you can use LLMs in other ways too.
-For example, when you need to decide what sort of issue the user is submitting to your helpdesk so you can route that issue to the correct product team.

-Another use case where intelligent routing can be useful is when building a chat interface for a eCommerce website.
-Instead of adding multiple chatbots, one for each specific area in your website, you can have one chat interface that has an intelligent router behind it to route requests to specific chat bots.

-You can only use a limited amount of tools within the scope of one chat bot.
-Also, remember that the more focused the prompt the better the results are.
-This goes for system instructions too.
-If you have generic instructions that cover multiple functional areas in your website you'll find that the chat bot isn't going to answer as well as it would when focusing it on customer service or the product catalog.

-The intelligent request router can help you direct requests towards a specific chat focused on what the customer wants to talk about.
+You can use an LLM to route requests based on their content.

+This sounds rather abstract from this one sentence, so let me explain what this looks like in practice.

+Imagine you're building a chatbot solution for the website for a health insurance company.
+You need people to be able to ask questions about policies offered by the insurance company, but you also want people to submit insurance claims through the website.
+Both use cases require a different approach and a different set of tools for the chatbot.
+You don't want the chatbot to be able to submit an insurance claim when someone asks about the details of a policy.
+If you were to build a single chatbot experience offering both insurance policy information and a tool to submit claims, the chatbot is easily confused.
+To solve this, you can use an LLM to decide based on the first question which department the user wants to talk to and send the question through the right combination of tools and prompts.

+Another use case where intelligent routing can be useful is when you need to sort incoming feedback from users into categories with specific issue templates on Github.
+You can give the LLM the original issue text along with a set of examples to teach the LLM how to sort the issues.
+Although different from routing user questions to the right bot, issue sorting is still a routing use case.

+Finally, intelligent routing can be used to optimize costs of your LLM.
+You can use a small language model as a router to determine whether the question is a simple or complex question and route the question to either a smaller language model or a larger language model depending on the complexity.
+You do incur an extra call to a language model, but it could help you shave off quite a sizable amount off your next creditcard bill.

 For the remainder of this chapter we'll focus on designing and building two types of intelligent request routing solutions:

-- Routing Github issues to specific functional areas
+- Routing Github issues to specific functional areas in a Github repository.
-- A chat solution with multiple "agents" for product catalog information and customer service
+- A chat solution with multiple "agents" for product catalog information and customer service.

-We'll start by looking at routing Github issues to specific functional teams using Semantic Kernel.
+We'll start by looking at routing Github issues to specific functional areas.

-## Building an intelligent request routing workflow in Semantic Kernel
+## Building an intelligent request routing workflow

-## Using intelligent request routing in a chat scenario in Semantic Kernel
+## Using intelligent request routing in a chat scenario

 ## Summary